SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 */
 ```
 ### Serial.begin(uint32_t baud, uint16_t options)
 This starts the serial port.
-Options should be made by combining the constant referring to the desired baud rate, parity and stop bit length, zero or more of the modifiers below
+Options should be made by combining the constant referring to the desired character size, parity and stop bit length, zero or more of the modifiers below

 #### Basic USART options